kkinnear/zprint/README.md

 __zprint__ is a library providing a pretty printing capability for both Clojure code and Clojure/EDN structures.
 It can be used as a library, either embedded in a larger codebase, or as a useful utility at the repl.
+It can be configured to process entire files or just take small sections of code and reformat them on demand.

-If you want to use the zprint library to format your Clojure source files, you have two options:
+If you want to use the zprint library to format your Clojure source files, you have three options:

   * Leiningen:  [lein-zprint][leinzprint]
   * Boot: [boot-fmt][bootfmt]
+  * use `planck` or `lumo` and configure zprint as a Clojure pretty-print filter.
+See [lein-zprint][leinzprint] for details.

+The pretty-print filter using `planck` or `lumo` can be used from many editors to format a single function defintion on demand.
+This is how I use zprint most of the time to format code.

-As of version 0.2.7, zprint includes experimental support for Clojurescript!
+Zprint includes support for Clojurescript, both browser based and self-hosted.

 Zprint is designed to be a single pretty printer to use for code and data structures.
+It doesn't just re-indent code, it moves it around from line to line trying to find a good visual representation for your code.

 #### What, really?
 Another pretty printer?